 So I thought that I would share with you the boundaries that I set at the beginning of our recovery; and then reset and re-evaluated as each year passed.
 Some changed, I changed them, some still remain today.
 I can never tell anyone what to do, it is your relationship and whilst so many things are the same, when an affair takes place so many things are also different.
 I hope that by sharing with you what I did it will resonate and help others to understand their needs and set their own boundaries.

-Then when Rich returned my two conditions were:
+Then when Danny returned my two conditions were:

 He had to get rid of his phone, this was an absolute deal breaker: keep the phone lose me, lose the phone and you may be in with a chance.

-No contact really goes without saying: if Rich had contacted ‘her’, spoken to ‘her’ out of his own violition then I was gone.
-When we left the house he had shared with ‘her’ and ‘she’ continually messaged him Rich had refused to tell her to ‘fuck off’.
+No contact really goes without saying: if Danny had contacted ‘her’, spoken to ‘her’ out of his own volition then I was gone.
+When we left the house he had shared with ‘her’ and ‘she’ continually messaged him Danny had refused to tell her to ‘fuck off’.
 I made him get out of the car and told him to walk back to her.
 I was not going to fight for him; he was the one who had to fight for me. read here

-Total transparency in the here and now: there were some times that ‘she’ rang Rich’s depot and he answered the phone; if he had not told me that she had rang, even if he hadn’t spoken to her then I would have took that mortgage and bought him out of the house and left.
-If he hadn’t told me when he had picked up the phone and had to speak to her then I would have left.
+Total transparency in the here and now: there were some times that ‘she’ rang Danny’s depot and he answered the phone; if he had not told me that ‘she’ had rung, even if he hadn’t spoken to ‘her’ then I would have took that mortgage and bought him out of the house and left.
+If he hadn’t told me when he had picked up the phone and had to speak to ‘her’ then I would have left.

 I had started to find myself you see and I could not and would not feel as if I didn’t like myself ever again.
 I would never allow myself to be weakened again.